 Newington College's close relationship with Tonga stretches back to the late 1800s.

-ONU Tongan Bursary
+ONU Tongan Scholarship

 Newington College’s relationship with Tonga goes back to 1863.
 Newington’s first Headmaster, Rev James Egan Moulton, was appointed to Newington as an interim measure to give him time to marry before taking up a Wesleyan missionary role in Tonga.